-The Guptas built the earliest structural temple in India that have survived to the present time.
-They are small buildings, either flat roofed or with a tower surmounted, above a narrow neck by an amalaka, i.e., a circular curving piece which is vertically grooved all round.
-This form of tower, in which vertical lines predominate throughout over horizontal ones is still the form characteristic of the country when the Guptas ruled and indeed of northern India generally (figure 1).
-In the south and west, however, other forms prevailed, the Kerala country as already explained apparently retaining a particularly early type of wooden temple, while in what are now the Tamil, Telugu and Kanarese areas the southern or Dravida form of temple (figure 2, p.
-14) seems to have prevailed.
+The Guptas built the earliest structural temples in India that have survived to the present time.
+These are small buildings, either flat roofed or with a tower surmounted, above a narrow neck, by an āmalaka, i.e. a circular crowning piece which is vertically grooved all round.
+This form of tower, in which vertical lines predominate throughout over horizontal ones, is still the form characteristic of the country where the Guptas ruled and indeed of northern India generally (fig. 1).
+In the south and west, however, other forms prevailed, the Kadamba, Kerala and Tamil countries each adopting a different one.